 6. Other tobacco products – including e-cigarettes in tobacco products (applying same regulations to e-cigarettes);

-7. Industry exclusion – not allowing public officials to meet with representative of tobacco business;
+7. Industry exclusion – not allowing public officials to meet with representatives of tobacco business;

 8. Industry liability – imposing liabilities for damages caused from production and consumption of tobacco product on tobacco business;